A node is any device—physical, virtual, cloud, network device, etc.—that is under management by Chef Infra.

 |Containers are an approach to virtualization that allows a single operating system to host many working configurations, where each working configuration---a container---is assigned a single responsibility that is isolated from all other responsibilities.
 Containers are popular as a way to manage distributed and scalable applications and services.|

 The key components of nodes that are under management by Chef include:

 Chef Infra Client is an agent that runs locally on every node that is under management by Chef Infra Server.
 When Chef Infra Client runs, it performs all of the steps required for bringing a node into the expected state, including:

-Ohai is a tool that is used to collect system configuration data, which is provided to Chef Infra Client for use within cookbooks.
-Ohai is run by Chef Infra Client at the beginning of every Chef Infra run to determine system state.
-Ohai includes many built-in plugins to detect common configuration details as well as a plugin model for writing custom plugins.
+Ohai is a tool for collecting system configuration data, which it then provides to Chef Infra Client to use in cookbooks.
+Chef Infra Client runs Ohai at the start of every Chef Infra run to determine system state.
+The attributes that Ohai collects are called

 The types of attributes Ohai collects include but are not limited to:

 Ohai includes required and optional plugins to detect common configuration information.
 Ohai has a plugin model and language to write custom plugins to collect additional system state information.

 The name of a node is required as part of the authentication process to the Chef Infra Server.
 The name of each node must be unique within an organization, but otherwise can be any string that matches the following regular expression: